Who is Eligible for Compensation?

 The following parties may be able to pursue compensation following a wrongful death:

-- Immediate family members (including children, siblings, and even parents)
+- Immediate family members (including children, siblings, and parents)

 - Life partners or putative spouses